 At Teach Plus, Alice focuses on bringing solutions-oriented teachers into the national policy conversation.
-In 2015, she brought Teach Plus teachers to the White House to discuss testing with President Obama, and connected many teachers with opportunities to share their expertise on a range of issues with Secretary John King and Secretary Arne Duncan.
-Alice has secured invitations from Democratic and Republican lawmakers for Teach Plus teachers to testify before the U.S. House and U.S. Senate and has brought top policymakers to speak at Teach Plus forums.
+In 2015, she brought Teach Plus teachers to the White House to discuss testing with President Obama, and connected many teachers with opportunities to share their expertise with Secretary John King and Secretary Arne Duncan.
+Alice has secured many invitations from Democratic and Republican lawmakers for Teach Plus teachers to testify before the U.S. House and U.S. Senate and has brought top policymakers to speak at Teach Plus forums.
 Alice has published numerous op-eds, articles, and reports on education policy, including a report published by Fulbright New Zealand with policy recommendations later adopted by the New Zealand government.
 Alice was a Senior Congressional Staff Fellow with the Aspen Institute, and has served as peer reviewer for the U.S. Department of Education, Bellwether Partners, the Carnegie Corporation of New York, and the Fulbright Distinguished Awards in Teaching Program.
-She gives speeches and appears on panels frequently, including for the American Educational Research Association, American Enterprise Institute, Aspen Institute, Center for American Progress, Council of Chief State School Officers, Education Trust, Fordham Institute, National Education Association, National Governors' Association, National Network of State Teachers of the Year, Policy Innovators in Education Network, and Teach for America.
+Her speeches and panels include: American Educational Research Association, Aspen Institute, Center for American Progress, Council of Chief State School Officers, Education Trust, Fordham Institute, National Education Association, National Governors' Association, and the Policy Innovators in Education Network.

 Alice earned a BA with honors in political science from Gettysburg College, and was set to complete an MA in policy management from Georgetown University when she was recruited by Chairman Miller's office.
-Alice lives with her husband and two sons in Maryland, where she serves as a Commissioner on the Annapolis Education Commission.
+Alice lives with her husband and two sons in Annapolis, Maryland.